llvm/llvm-project/polly/docs/Architecture.rst

 are only run on functions which contain loop kernels that are worth optimizing.
 However, due to the many optimizations that LLVM runs before Polly the IR that reaches Polly often has additional scalar dependences that make Polly a lot less efficient.
-To force Polly to run before the vectorizer in the pass pipleline use the option *-polly-position=before-vectorizer*.
+To force Polly to run before the vectorizer in the pass pipeline use the option *-polly-position=before-vectorizer*.
 This position is not yet the default for Polly, but work is on its way to be effective even in presence of scalar dependences.
 After this work has been completed, Polly will likely use